raipc/atsd-api-python/README.md

 ### Working with Versioned Data

-Versioning enables keeping track of value changes and is described by [Versioning Documentation](https://axibase.com/docs/atsd/versioning/).
+Versioning enables keeping track of value changes.
+See [Versioning Documentation](https://axibase.com/docs/atsd/versioning/) for more information.

-You can enable versioning for specific metrics and add optional versioning fields to Samples using the `version` argument.
+Enable versioning for specific metrics and add optional versioning fields to Samples using the `version` argument.

 ```python
 from datetime import datetime